gnuh202/Custom_FOTA_STM32/Bootloader_Host/HOST_DEVICE.md

 ## Notes
 - The script uses a baud rate of 115200, matching the bootloader configuration.
-- Firmware uploads are chunked into 128-byte packets to optimize flash writing.
-- The UART console mode supports real-time interaction with the application (e.g., sending "reset" commands).
+- The UART console mode supports real-time interaction with the application (e.g., sending "help" commands).
 - CRC32 verification ensures data integrity during transmission.
+- In Sequential Mode, if version's argument is not given, the default version will be 1.0.0.

 ## Limitations
 - Requires manual COM port selection in Option Mode.
 - No support for non-UART communication (e.g., CAN, SPI).
 - Assumes `.bin` files are correctly aligned with the STM32 memory map.

-For more details on the bootloader and application, refer to `README_BOOTLOADER.md` and `README_APPLICATION.md`.